Privacy policy

 Individuals have the right to have inaccurate or incomplete information we hold about them corrected.
 Please contact us if you feel we hold inaccurate or incomplete data about you and where applicable, UKRIO will correct any errors.

-An individual may ask us to delete some or all of the personal information where it is no longer necessary for UKRIO to use it, where they have withdrawn consent, or where we have no lawful basis to keep it.
+An individual may ask us to delete some or all of the personal information we have on record, where it is no longer necessary for UKRIO to use it, where the individual has withdrawn consent, or where we have no lawful basis to keep it.

 Computerised records must be permanently deleted, with particular care taken that ‘hidden’ data cannot be recovered.
-UKRIO’s nominated IT contractor can advise on permanent deletion of computerised records.
+UKRIO’s nominated IT contractor can assist with the permanent deletion of computerised records.

-Individuals have the right to request that UKRIO restrict the processing of their personal data in the following events: if some of the data we hold is wrong; UKRIO is not legally allowed to use it; when and individual needs us to retain the data in order for them to use it in a legal capacity; or they believe their privacy right overall our legitimate interests in the information for a specific task and they have made an objection to this.
+Individuals have the right to request that UKRIO restrict the processing of their personal data in the following events: if some of the data we hold is wrong; UKRIO is not legally allowed to use it; when and individual needs us to retain the data in order for them to use it in a legal capacity; or they believe their privacy rights conflict with our legitimate interests in the information for a specific task and they have made an objection to this.

 An individual has the right to ask UKRIO to provide them or another service provider with some of the personal information that we hold about them to be presented in a readily available electronic form, to ensure that it can be transferred easily.

-Article 21 of the GDPR gives individuals the right to object to UKRIO from processing their personal data.
-This effectively allows individuals to ask UKRIO to stop processing their personal data when we are processing your personal information based on our legitimate interests, scientific/historical research or for statistics.
+Article 21 of the UK GDPR gives individuals the right to object to UKRIO from processing their personal data.
+This effectively allows individuals to ask UKRIO to stop processing their personal data, even when we are processing personal information based on our legitimate interests, scientific/historical research or for statistics.

-7. Rights related to automated decision making including profiling
+- Rights related to automated decision-making including profiling

 UKRIO does not use automated individual decision-making (making a decision solely by automated means without any human involvement); nor profiling (automated processing of personal data to evaluate certain things about an individual).